linuxbox-cz/pgdist/README.md

 **args - required**:

-- `role_name` - name of role you want to remove from project
+- `name` - name of role you want to remove from project

 **NOTICE** - If you already made some role in your database, this will not help you to remove it from database, it only removes from project.